When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Big Fig offers white glove delivery for $99.
 With this service, customers will have their mattress unboxed and set up in the room of their choice.

 White glove delivery customers may also select to have an old mattress removed for an additional fee, but old mattress removal isn’t available without white glove delivery.
-White glove delivery and old mattress remova together cost $159.
-With the old mattress removal service, the deliverer removes one old mattress.
+White glove delivery and old mattress removal together cost $159.

 Sleep Trial

-Big Fig offers a 120-night sleep trial on the Big Fig Mattress.
+Big Fig offers a 120-night sleep trial on the Big Fig Classic.
 The first two weeks are a mandatory break-in period during which customers cannot yet return the bed.

 After the break-in period, customers may return the mattress for free.
 Big Fig will arrange to have the returned mattress picked up at no charge to the customer.